Risk Factors | Symptoms | Prevention | Exposure | Treatment | Case Reporting

 Symptoms may appear within two to seven weeks, although typically symptoms start to show four weeks after exposure.
 Symptoms usually last less than two months, but about 10 to 15 percent of people can have symptoms last as long as six months.

+Yes.
 An infected person can pass the virus to others up to two weeks before symptoms appear.
 By the week after the onset of symptoms, transmission of hepatitis A is less likely.

-The best way to prevent hepatitis A is by practicing good hand hygiene – including thoroughly washing hands after using the bathroom, changing diapers and before preparing or eating food – and through vaccination.
+The best way to prevent hepatitis A is through vaccination and by practicing good hand hygiene – including thoroughly washing hands after using the bathroom, changing diapers and before preparing or eating food.

-The hepatitis A vaccine is safe, effective and given as two shots, six months apart.
+The hepatitis A vaccine is given as two shots, six months apart.
 Both shots are needed for long-term protection.
-It can be given to people with compromised immune systems, and getting extra doses of the vaccine is not harmful.
+Getting extra doses of the vaccine is not harmful.

-The vaccine will only protect you against hepatitis A. There is a separate vaccine available for hepatitis B, although there is a combination hepatitis A and hepatitis B vaccine that can be given to anyone age 18 or older.
+No. The vaccine will only protect you against hepatitis A. There is a separate vaccine available for hepatitis B, although there is a combination of hepatitis A and hepatitis B vaccines that can be given to anyone age 18 or older.
 This combination vaccine is given as three shots over six months.
 There is no vaccine for hepatitis C at this time.